-Your Bitcoin 2-of-2 wallet requires signatures from two private keys for any outgoing transaction: one of those private keys is held by you on your device and protected by your PIN code (with your mnemonic backup), while the other key is held on the Blockstream servers and protected by your selected two-factor authentication (2FA) method.
+Your Bitcoin 2-of-2 wallet requires signatures from two private keys for any outgoing transaction: one of those private keys is held by you on your device and protected by your PIN code (with your recovery phrase), while the other key is held on the Blockstream servers and protected by your selected two-factor authentication (2FA) method.

 nLockTime works as a "plan B" to help obtain the second signature in the event you lose access to your 2FA method or are unable to access Blockstream's servers.